-Assessment of competency as part of Competency-Based Medical Education (CBME) provides objective evidence for readiness of a PGT to practice independently.
-Virtual reality simulators provide immediate formative feedback useful for training and assessment of PGTs [5, 7, 10, 19].
-While the validity of UroMentorTM as a virtual reality simulator has been demonstrated in training medical students and PGTs, it has not been used to assess competency of urology PGTs in performing flexible ureteroscopic stone extraction skill during an OSCE [20, 21].
+Assessment of competency as part of competency-based medical education (CBME) provides objective evidence for readiness of a PGT to practice independently.
+Virtual reality simulators provide immediate formative feedback useful for training and assessment of PGTs.
+While the validity of UroMentor as a virtual reality simulator has been demonstrated in training medical students and PGTs, it has not been used to assess competency of urology PGTs in performing flexible ureteroscopic stone extraction skill during an OSCE.

-The current study demonstrated that the UroMentorTM simulator could be successfully incorporated into an OSCE station of 17 minutes.
-Based on a competency cut-off score of 19 on the URS-GRS scale, 60% of urology PGTs were found to be competent in performing ureteroscopic stone extraction.
-When compared with non-competent PGTs, competent PGTs were significantly faster (more efficient) (12.1 vs 10.1 min, p=0.01) and performed the task better with significantly higher URS-GRS scores (15.6 vs 23.0, p<0.001).
+The current study demonstrated that the UroMentor simulator could be successfully incorporated into an OSCE station of 17 minutes.
+Based on a competency cutoff score of 19 on the URS-GRS scale, 60% of urology PGTs were found to be competent in performing ureteroscopic stone extraction.
+When compared with non-competent PGTs, competent PGTs were significantly faster (more efficient) (12.1 vs. 10.1 minutes; p=0.01) and performed the task better with significantly higher URS-GRS scores (15.6 vs. 23.0; p<0.001).
 When training programs were compared, urology training program A had significantly higher proportion of competent PGTs (Table 1).
-This training program was the only one that had the UroMentorTM simulator available and PGTs in this training program had the chance to practice on this simulator during the year prior to the OSCE.
+This training program was the only one that had the UroMentor simulator available and PGTs in this training program had the chance to practice on this simulator during the year prior to the OSCE.
 Indeed, all eight PGTs who had practiced on the simulator were competent (Table 1).
-Therefore, it is not surprising that training program A had significantly more competent PGTs in performing task 10.
+Therefore, it is not surprising that training program A had significantly more competent PGTs in performing Task 10.
 Fluoroscopy time, on the other hand, was not significantly different between competent and non-competent PGTs.
 One explanation for the lack of difference is that non-competent PGTs may not have used fluoroscopy as much as they needed to perform ureteroscopy safely.